mrnorman/YAKL/tutorial/diffusion/README.md

 ==30013==    by 0x111137: yakl::alloc_device(unsigned long, char const*) (YAKL_allocators.h:234)
 ```

 So, here we see the uninitialized data was created "by a heap allocation", which means "malloc" (the C equivalent of Fortran's `allocate()` statement).
 So this clues us in that this is a YAKL Array.
 We see it's created in line 12.
 In this case, we never really see the line it's allocated.
 It's buried quite throughly in a bunch of C++ gobbledygook.
-But at least from the line it occurred, we know it has to do with state_init, which we know came from state, and we can then trace the initializeation of state to see how and where it happened.
+This is because `state_init` was allocated inside YAKL in the `state.createDeviceCopy()` call.
+But at least from the line it occurred, we know it has to do with `state_init`, which we know came from state, and we can then trace the initializeation of state to see how and where it happened.
 It's worth persevering with getting valgrind to run clean on your code.

 It's worth noting that MPI and I/O libraries often throw false warnings through valgrind, so please keep that in mind.
 I regularly get valgrind errors MPI routines that are of no fault of my codes.